When to visit

 Time (one-way): 30-45 minutes

 Kellys Beach Boardwalk is without a doubt the most travelled trail in the park.
 This easy 1.2 km (one-way - about 30-45 minutes) hike is a must-do activity for the whole family.
 As well as providing access to magnificent Kellys Beach, the trail provides interpretive signs explaining the evolution of the barrier island dunes, the salt marshes, and the animals and plants that live there.

 Every day from mid-May to mid-October (swimming from late June to late August).
-La plage Kellys, the most popular beach in the park, is supervised by lifeguards (late June to late August) and features showers, toilets, a canteen (mid-May to early September), a lookout and a picnic area.
+La plage Kellys, the most popular beach in the park, is supervised by lifeguards (late June to late August) and features showers, toilets, a canteen (mid-June to mid-October), a lookout and a picnic area.

 KOUCHIBOUGUAC NATIONAL PARK

 Season: Open every day, all year round, with full services available in July-Augustt.

 Entrance fee: $7.90/adult/day and $6.90/day for seniors aged 65 and over (free for youth aged 17 and under).

 Where to eat